-e are continually working to improve our capabilities to provide high quality water to every tap.
+We are continually working to improve our capabilities to provide high quality water to every tap.
 New filters for iron and manganese removal were installed at our Jackson Station in 1991 and at our Taylor Station in 2000.
 Construction of our new Jordan Avenue pumping station and treatment facility was completed in the summer of 2001.
-This new station will help ensure that we can reliably meet water system demands.
-The new station includes treatment systems to adjust the pH of the water to minimize corrosion of pipes and internal plumbing systems.
+The new station ensures that we can reliably meet water system demands.
+The new station includes treatment systems to adjust the pH of the water, which minimizes corrosion of pipe and internal plumbing systems.

 We are currently developing additional wells at our Jackson and Taylor stations.
-These new supplies will provide a backup source of supply in the event of equipment failures.
-They will also provide us with more operational flexibility in terms of performing regular maintenance on our wells.
+These new supplies will provide a backup water source in the event of equipment failures.
+They will also provide us with more operational flexibility for performing regular maintenance on our wells.